sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 Test Coverage
 -------------

-It's important to ensure all your code is tested.
+It's important to test all your code.
+Code coverage allows you to make sure every line of code is executed.
 Code coverage is frequetly used as a measuring stick for quality tests.
 The basic idea behind code coverage is that if your tests are comprehensive all of your code should be executed.

 Using Coverage
 --------------